RTXteam/RTX-KG2/README.md

     tail -f ~/kg2-build/build-snomed.log

-Next, build UMLS, as follows: rejoin the `screen` session using `screen -r`.
+The build process for `snomed.owl` takes about 10 minutes.
+Next, build `umls.owl` (an OWL representation of the UMLS Level 0 ontologies plus SNOMED CT), as follows: rejoin the `screen` session using `screen -r`.
 In the `screen` session, do this:

     ~/kg2-code/build-umls.sh > ~/kg2-build/build-umls.log 2>&1